 It’s time to enter In-Print™ 2024, the only printing contest exclusively for in-plants.
 Jointly sponsored by In-plant Impressions and the In-plant Printing and Mailing Association (IPMA), the contest is an excellent way to show off the quality of your printing.
 Not only does the contest have numerous categories for both “Offset” and “Non-Offset” pieces…

 - There is a category for projects printed using both techniques.

-- New categories are open only to in-plants with 10 or fewer employees.
+- Six categories are open only to in-plants with 10 or fewer employees.

 - There are categories for both variable data and cross-media projects.